 *This post includes affiliate links, for more info on affiliate links visit here!

-One day while scrolling through Pinterest, I stumbled upon the brilliant idea of using a slow cooker to create DIY scented candles.
-After reading the instructions, I was pleasantly surprised by how simple the process seemed.
-Instantly, I was hooked on the idea of creating these no-fuss, clean-and-easy DIY slow cooker scented candles.
-I couldn’t wait to give it a try!
+One day while scrolling through Pinterest (you know how that rabbit hole goes!), I stumbled upon the most brilliant idea - using a slow cooker to create DIY scented candles.
+I mean, genius right?!
+After reading the instructions, I was like "Wait, that's IT?"
+I was shocked by how simple the whole process seemed.

 A crock pot with mason jars and wax.